garciagenrique/template_escape/.gitlabci/README-gitlabci.md

 > OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ### Specific case of the `template_project_repository`:
 The `template_project_repository` contains code from different projects.
-This project can contain versions of different projects because:
+This 'mixing' can be done because:
- - Both parent projects are Open Source and their licenses are [compatible](https://www.gnu.org/licenses/gpl-faq.html#WhatDoesCompatMean) (BSD 3-Clause and GPLv3).
+ - Both 'parent' projects are Open Source.
+ - Both licenses, `BSD 3-Clause` and `GPLv3`, are [compatible](
+ https://www.gnu.org/licenses/gpl-faq.html#WhatDoesCompatMean); this means that source code distributed with a BSD 3-Clause license can be included within a project with a GPLv3 license:
- - However, the GNU General Public License v3 is 'copyleft', meaning that the project resulting in the use of another project with this license, MUST be licensed with the same license, i.e., GPLv3.
+    - Note however that the GNU General Public License v3 is 'copyleft', meaning that the resulting project from the use of any code licensed with GPLv3, must be distributed with the same license, thus GPLv3.

-This is why the `template_project_repository` was re-licensed to GNU General Public License v 3.0, and each single BSD-3 Clause file contains the original license.
+This are the reasons why the  `template_project_repository` is distributed with the GNU General Public License Version 3 and some files contain a BSD-3 Clause license.

-**PLEASE TAKE THE TIME TO CHECK AND VERIFY LICENSES AND THEIR COMPATIBILITY**
+**PLEASE TAKE THE TIME TO CHECK AND VERIFY LICENSES AND THEIR COMPATIBILITIES**